 Setup a Dummy Credit Card as your 1 Click Payment Method

 I was researching on how to do this, when I found that PayPal gives you a list of “test credit card numbers” I figured why not test out one of these as a One Click Payment method and see if it allows you to download free apps and games.
-Sure enough it works fine.
+Sure enough it works fine and now you don’t have to monitor your credit cards to see if your kid made 100 purchases!

 Setup a new 1 Click Payment Method and use Visa Card #4111111111111111 as your Visa Card.